isasakis/pull_request_templates/README.md

-# pull request templates
+# Pull request templates

-> This repository contains some examples of pull request templates for Softaliza's BIRDBOX project
+This repository contains some examples of pull request templates for Softaliza's BIRDBOX project

 <details>
   <summary>Template 01</summary>